keeeeeevinguo/story-generator/README.md

 - **Custom Settings:** Select a reading grade level, specify vocabulary words, and choose a genre
 - **Story Generation:** Generates a complete children's story tailored to the given parameters
 - **Responsive UI:** A Vue.js interface with a hamburger menu for settings
+- **Integrated Database:** A MySQL database that allows users to save, retrieve and delete generated stories

 ## Project Set Up

 1. Clone the repository using `git clone`

-2. Create a `.env` file in the root directory with your API key
+2. Create a `.env` file in the root directory with your API key, MYSQL username, password, host, and database name

 3. Run `./run.sh` to start up the frontend and backend